History of the Jews in Iraq: Nineteenth century

 During the 19th century, the influence of the Jewish families of Aleppo of the previous century faded as Baghdad emerged as a strong Jewish and economic center in its own right.
 The Jewish population has grown so rapidly that by 1884, there were 30,000 Jews in Baghdad and by 1900, 50,000, comprising over a quarter of the city's total population.
 Large-scale Jewish immigration from Kurdistan to Baghdad continued throughout this period.
 By the mid-19th century, the religious infrastructure of Baghdad grew to include a large yeshiva which trained up to sixty rabbis at time.
 Religious scholarship flourished in Baghdad, which produced great rabbis, such as Joseph Hayyim ben Eliahu Mazal-Tov, known as the Ben Ish Chai (1834–1909) or Rabbi Abdallah Somekh (1813–1889).

+Kurdish rule

+Under the rule of Mir Muhammad the Jewish population was affected by violence and looting notably during the Siege of Amadiya.
+They “were treated with merciless cruelty and oppression."
+Many were forced to migrate and some fled the city after its fall.
+Similar reports are mentioned for other towns under his control, including Ranya, Khoy, Erbil, Aqra, and Zakho.
+After the Kurds sacked Mosul during the Yazidi campaign, they also killed the local Jews and Christians.
+Dr. Lobdell, an American missionary, visited Mir Muhammad in Urmia, where he wrote: “The Pasha of Ravendooz told me that when he was first appointed to that district (Urmia), three years since, Jews were bought and sold by the Koords as commonly as don-keys.”

+Following the defeat of Mir Muhammad, Amadiya came under the rule of the Ottoman governor of Mosul.
+The situation of the Jewish community improved slightly.